Department Campus Address:

 Office: (513) 556-3300

-The Internship Program provided by the Department of Political Science offers Political Science and International Affairs majors the opportunity to enhance their learning opportunities and explore particular areas of interest related to these majors in a "real world" setting, while receiving academic credit.
-Placements are available with agencies that are involved in a variety of areas, including:
+The Internship Program provided by the Political Science Department offers our students the opportunity to explore particular areas of professional interest related to Political Science and International Affairs, acquire valuable experience and transferrable skills, while also receiving academic credit.
+Placements are available with agencies operating in a variety of areas, including:

-Most of these opportunities are local, but students who find internships outside the Cincinnati area may make arrangements to receive credit for such internships as well.
-Students who have taken advantage of the program have often found the experiential learning provided to be extremely helpful in making career decisions and in adding value to their resumes.
+Many of these opportunities are in the Greater Cincinnnati Area, but students who find internships nationally or internationally may make arrangements to receive credit for such internships as well.
+Students who have taken advantage of the program have often found this kind of experiential learning to be extremely helpful in making career decisions and in adding value to their resumes.

-The second type of internship is offered through the Division of Experience-Based Learning and Career Education (UC ELCE, 7th Level Joseph A. Steger Student Life Center, PO Box 210115).
-As a part of the UC ELCE Internship Program students can earn 6 or more credits, all of which will count toward their total university credits.
+The second type of internship is offered through the Division of Experience-Based Learning and Career Education (ELCE).
+As a part of the Academic Internship Program through ELCE, students can earn credit for their internship (0-12 credits) by enrolling in INT 3001.
+These credits will count toward the total number of credits needed for graduation.
 3 of these credits can count toward coursework in Political Science (POL) and International Affairs (INTA) if the internship experience is relevant to these major programs.
 Similarly, students enrolled in the International Human Rights (IHR) or Security Studies Certificate (SSTD) certificate programs can have 3 credits of relevant internship experience applied toward their certificate coursework.

 Availability: Internships are available locally, nationally and internationally.
-UC ELCE maintains a database of internships and organizes regular interview days on campus with prospective providers.
-For details contact Brodie Theis at firstname.lastname@example.org or 513-556-5671.
+ELCE maintains a database of internships opportunities.
+For details contact Erin Alanson at email@example.com.
 The Political Science Department also maintains a database of internships.
 For information, contact Dr. Ivan D Ivanov Director of Undergraduate Studies, at Ivan.Ivanov@uc.edu or 513-556-3300.